 SSL Strip attacks can be implemented in a number of ways.
 The most common method is by creating a hotspot and allowing the victims to connect to it.
 Many attackers establish fake hotspots with names similar to legitimate hotspot names, for example, “Starbucks Coffee” instead of “Starbucks”.
 Unaware, the user connects to the malicious hotspot.
 Once the user tries to connect to the server, the attacker uses his control over the hotspot and attacks the user.

 After the successful implementation of an SSL strip attack, the victim’s information is transferred in plain text format and can be easily intercepted by anyone, including the attacker.
 This results in a breach in the integrity and confidentiality of personal identifiable information (PII) such as login credentials, bank accounts, sensitive business data, etc. Hence the threat of this vulnerability is easily understood and may have varying implications to your digital presence.
 Your business relies on encrypted communications to transact securely across the edge to the endpoint.
 But what if you can’t trust the identifying certificates on each end of the channel?
-Without this trust, you can’t engage in e-commerce web transactions and online banking that your consumers now rely on without having a second thought about security.<
+Without this trust, you can’t engage in e-commerce web transactions and online banking that your consumers now rely on without having a second thought about security.

+SSL stripping attacks can work only on websites that encrypt only their login page.
+Hence, websites that use both HTTP and HTTPS in their setup are vulnerable to SSL stripping attacks.
 The question to be answered now is this: what can we do to secure ourselves against this threat?
 Is the adoption of HTTPS and the Chrome updates a panacea?